What Are the Coping Behaviors of Complex PTSD?

 Harmful Coping Mechanisms of C-PTSD

-Another symptom of c-PTSD is a negative self-view.
-It’s very common to blame yourself for your trauma, or feel guilty about it.
-These feelings make it harder to connect with people, so you might start to use alcohol to ease social anxiety.
+Other symptoms of c-PTSD, like a negative self-view and relationship difficulty, may lead to social anxiety.
+You might start to use alcohol to ease social anxiety.
 Or you may use drugs with others as a way to relate to them.

 The Need to Control

-Studies show a link between disordered eating and chronic childhood trauma.
-Researchers believe that link is control.
+Studies link disordered eating and chronic childhood trauma, and researchers believe that the link is about control.
 If you didn’t have control over your life or body before, you may attempt to regain it through food.
-Other studies indicate a link between exercise addiction and childhood trauma having to do with this same, unfulfilled need.
+Other studies indicate a link between exercise addiction and childhood trauma relating to the same unfulfilled need.

-People with complex trauma may also develop workaholism, or chronic overworking, as a coping strategy.
+People with complex trauma may also develop workaholism or chronic overworking as a coping strategy.
 You can control how hard you work, even if you can’t control your emotions or thoughts.
-This can help distract you from your trauma, or boost your self-esteem.
-But working yourself to the point of burnout is dangerous for your mental and physical health.
+Focusing on work can help distract you from your trauma or boost your self-esteem.
+However, working yourself to the point of burnout can adversely impact your mental health.

 Self-Destructive Behaviors

 C-PTSD makes other high-risk behaviors, including self-harm, unsafe sex and speeding or drinking while driving, more likely.
-While these may seem like welcome distractions in the moment, they’re certainly not acts of self-love.
+While these may seem like welcome distractions, they’re certainly not acts of self-love.

-If your coping strategies are causing you harm, they’re extremely important to stop.
-The safe container of residential treatment is a great place to address what’s causing them.
+If your coping strategies are causing you harm, stopping them is extremely important.
+The safe residential treatment environment is a great place to address what’s causing self-destructive coping strategies.

 Avoidance

-Emotional avoidance occurs when you try to prevent thinking about or feeling your trauma.
+- Emotional avoidance occurs when you try to prevent thinking about or feeling your trauma.
 If you’ve experienced childhood abuse, for example, you might avoid thinking about your early life or shut down sad feelings when they arise.
-This also can play a part in why people start using drugs or alcohol after exposure to trauma.
+This strategy can also contribute to why people start using drugs or alcohol after exposure to trauma.
 You might use them to distract yourself or forget.

-This type of avoidance can lead to people-pleasing behaviors, especially if someone you trusted caused your trauma.
-You might try to smooth things over more than necessary, or lose your voice in a relationship because you’re avoiding conflict that reminds you of the past.
-Others tend towards anger or aggression as a result of emotional avoidance.
-You may react in anger when really, you feel sad.
+Emotional avoidance can lead to people-pleasing behaviors, especially if someone you trusted caused your trauma.
+You might try to smooth things over more than necessary or lose your voice in a relationship because you’re avoiding conflict that reminds you of the past.
+However, emotional avoidance can lead to anger and aggression.
+You may react in anger when silencing your own emotions.

 Detachment

-Like avoidance, detachment is a common coping strategy for PTSD.
-With detachment, you find it difficult to connect to others, especially emotionally.
-This can lead to self-isolation or a lack of close relationships.
+Like avoidance, dissociation and detachment can manifest from long-term trauma exposure as a coping mechanism.
+Detachment can become a coping skill — you find it difficult to connect to others, especially emotionally.
+This situation can lead to self-isolation or a lack of close relationships.

 Lashing Out